How to Generate MD5, SHA-256, and Other Hashes

 Common hash algorithms

-Algorithm Output length Status Use for
+Algorithm Output bits Output length Status Use for

-SHA-256 64 characters Secure File integrity, digital signatures
+SHA-256 256 64 hex chars Secure File integrity, digital signatures

-SHA-512 128 characters Secure High-security applications
+SHA-512 512 128 hex chars Secure High-security applications, 64-bit perf

 How to generate a hash

-1. Choose your algorithm — select MD5, SHA-1, SHA-256, SHA-384, or SHA-512.
-Use SHA-256 unless you have a specific reason for another.
+1. Choose your algorithm: select MD5, SHA-1, SHA-256, SHA-384, or SHA-512 from the dropdown.
+Use SHA-256 unless you have a specific reason to pick another.

 Practical uses